state-hiu/SecondaryCities2/cusco/index.md

 ![Cusco]({{ site.baseurl }}/img/cusco/cusco_plaza_de_armas.png)

+Cusco is the capital of the Cusco region in southern Peru.
+It has a population of 350,000 (2007) with informal community developments on the city periphery.
+As the ancient Incan capital and a UNESCO World Heritage Site, the city experiences a high volume of tourist visitation.
+Its topographic setting makes Cusco prone to natural disasters, particularly landslides and flooding.
+The city of Cusco is composed of six different administrative units making both governance and geospatial data coordination challenging.

-Cusco, Peru is the first 2C project launched in June 2015.
-A preliminary workshop at the National University of St. Anthony the Abbot introduced geospatial technologies for mapping neighborhoods adjacent to the university.
-With the official launch of the 2C project, EcoCity Builders built local partnerships to implement the EcoCompass curriculum that emphasizes participatory training of geospatial skills.
-The project focuses on community-driven mapping and data collection at the neighborhood scale.
+2C Cusco works on community-driven mapping and data collection at the neighborhood scale, with a focus on waste management.
+An initial workshop at the National University of St. Anthony the Abbot introduced participants to geospatial technologies for mapping neighborhoods adjacent to the university.
+Since then, 2C Partner EcoCity Builders has continued to build local partnerships and teach participatory mapping in geospatial technology through the EcoCompass curriculum.

 ### Goals

-The goals of this project are increase local understanding of the urban environment.
-Using local knowledge, participants learned to map critical issues in their neighborhood – in this instance, waste management.
-Geospatial tools are used to map the waste stream of one neighborhood and conduct analysis on the data collected.
-The project partcipants are facilitating the establishment of composting programs and identifying composing sites in the neighborhood.
-This process can be implemented across the city to address the problem of waste management.
+The goal of this project is to map waste management issues and identify solutions for improving waste disposal.

+- &bull;  Participants use multiple tools including surveys, field mapping techniques, and analysis.
+- &bull;  The project facilitates the establishment of composting sites and programs in the neighborhood.
+- &bull;  This base line information provides the basis for conducting analysis on urban flows for improved city design and management.

 ### Partners